-If necessary, the note(s) below the Data Tables may be modified by the EOR on a project by project basis to better clarify a unique tendon profile or arrangement.
+If necessary, custom tendon profiles may be used and/or the note(s) below the Data Tables may be modified on a project by project basis to better define unusual or unique tendon profiles or arrangements.
+Custom tendon profiles or modifications to the notes must comply with requirements of the Structures Manual and be consistent with the Specifications.
+If custom tendon profiles are used: